kanawish/GDGTalk2013.UpAndRunningHamburgerAction/README.md

 - Blazingly fast, faster than real device.
 - (Integration tests at x10 speeds?
 Yes please.)
-- Perfect for product demoes on projectors
+- Perfect for product demos on projectors
 - Acts like a real device
 	- Access to Play Store
 	- Syncs with your google account

 Caveats:

-- `<uses-sdk android:minSdkVersion="16"/>`
+- You might have to wait for support of new Android versions.
-- Current version has softkeyboard/hardkey bugs (overflow a problem)
+- Fixed! ~~Current version has softkeyboard/hardkey bugs (overflow a problem)~~
 - When using NDK/JNI you'll need to make sure to provide x86 libraries